 Nassau is a wonderful place to visit for a short getaway cruise or as a port of call on a longer one.
-It's close to the U.S., but is "foreign" enough to be very interesting.
+It's close to the U.S. but is "foreign" enough to be very interesting.
 Because of the thousands of visitors, there are many opportunities for activities, but the streets are often packed with tourists.
 All of the major cruise lines, along with many smaller ones and yacht charters, include Nassau as a port of call.
-I think you will enjoy the colonial history, the turquoise waters, and the many options for fun.
+You will enjoy the colonial history, the turquoise waters, and the many options for fun.

 The relationship between the Bahamas and the United States may not be quite as exciting anymore, but Americans invade the islands each week via cruise ship or airplane bringing welcome tourism dollars into the Bahamian economy.